Hassan-Nisar/hello-world/README.md

 # hello-world

-Just trying ot learn some Data Science
+Just trying to learn some Data Science